meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 We will give you a brief overview about the most used and basic functions it supports.

 ### Converting solidity contract to java class
-First off, one of the biggest advantages of using web3j is that you can make a java class from your contract.
+First off, one of the biggest advantages of using web3j is that you can make a __java class from your contract__.
 This makes the interaction with the contract fairly easy.
 How great is that!
 The process goes as follows: compile the solidity source code to .abi and .bin then create a java class from these 2 files.
 To do so, you'll need to install [Solidity](https://solidity.readthedocs.io/en/latest/installing-solidity.html) locally with the command `npm install -g solc`.
 Thanks to the solidity we just installed globally with npm we can generate our .abi and .bin files.